DouglasUrner/GDP1/units/2/the-counter-pattern/index.md

 Combine those skills with the **counter pattern** to animate a scene of your design.

 ## Submissions

+Finalize your project for submission by clicking on the **Share** button, then copy the resulting URL to include in your submission.

 Please make sure that your name is on the **Variables Unplugged** acticvity guide and turn it in.